wp-plugins/events-category/readme.txt

 = Changelog =
+*2008-02-13: 0.1 (beta)

+* <code>is_events_category()</code> now accepts arrays of category IDs or category objects so that <code>is_events_category(get_the_category())</code> can be used in the single.php template.
+* Future events posts now no longer appear on the default posts page nor in the main posts feed.
+* Event feeds (RSS2 and iCal) are now automatically added to each page.
+* Event location in iCal feed has been improved

 *2008-02-12: 0.1 (alpha)

 * Initial version released

 = Todo =
 1. We can intercept the_content and the_excerpt and perhaps the_title filters, to prepend the event info.
-1. Automatically add iCal feed to head?
-1. Category post count incorrect when in admin managing posts
+1. Filter the_time to include the beginning and end dates, that is, the results from eventscategory_the_time... and include the format specified
 1. Seconds should be forbidden in the format, because if the minutes are hidden, the seconds will look like minutes?
 Or we can only remove the [i] if the [s] is 0
 1. Note: hitting tab from title should go to the start date
-1. Javascript validation of data needed
+1. Javascript validation of data needed, including ensuring that second date and time should maintain diff from first when the first is modified
-1. No future events are being listed in Manage Pages
-1. Category count is broken in Manage Categories page as well as Posts Manage page
+1. ??Category count is broken in Manage Categories page as well as Posts Manage page: Category post count incorrect when in admin managing posts
 1. Daylight savings time is messing with using duration as the indicator for the end time.
 1. We should handle the changing of the times of events by keeping track of the history of post_dates in multiple postmeta.event-dtprevious entries
 1. Issue: when displaying the timezone, we need to adjust it according to the gmt_offset
 1. Add 'category' field to microformat... <span class="category"><?php the_category() ?></span>
-1. We need to improve the iCal feed format for location
-1. Second date and time should maintain diff from first when the first is modified
 1. Add support for keeping track of attendees; RSVP status may be assigned by registered users via the comments form: http://microformats.org/wiki/hcalendar-brainstorming
 1. Add configuration page to modify the options
-1. We need to prevent events posts from showing up in the index feed.
+1. Once recurring events are supported, we'll have to modify the post-lists in Manage Posts to make them more navigable